 INVEST NOW!
 Order your Personal Legacy Builder program today and get started.
 Words without action, have no value.
 Click the button below.

-To get the most out of the program, read the first couple of blocks of the Home page.
-Then listen to the short video series.
+To get the most out of the program, read and answer the questions on the Home page.
+Then listen to the short video series on the second page.
 Write down in a notebook the new thoughts that will be triggered.
-Next, continue reading the Home page.
-You will find PLB Academy’s 5 intro web pages.
-You can click on the PLB Logo or the word GIFT at any time to get your 1st FREE gift.
+Depending on your level of interest in the personal questions and information presented, you will find PLB Academy’s 5 intro web modules.
+You can click on the word GIFT at any time to get your 1st FREE gift.
 Start today.
-The first free gift is the transcript of the first eight short videos.
+The first free gift is the transcript of the first eight short videos in the second section.
 This contains the 103 questions you get to detail your answers to.
 This provides a new path in expanding how you think about life.
 The 2nd gift contains the 1st 4 of the 15 personal exercises to expand your mindset.
 Finally, the 3rd Free Gift is a Life Plan Check List.
 See more details regarding the free gifts at the bottom of the About page.